tommarien/blog/source/_posts/2011-10-30-micro-classes-as-building-blocks.md

 layout: post
 title: Micro-classes as building blocks
 date: 2011-10-30 22:32
-categories:
-  - CSharp
 tags:
-  - Code Quality
+  - csharp
-  - Object Oriented
+  - code quality
-  - Opinion
+  - object oriented
 ---

 I am pretty sure that everyone already used a micro-class in code.
 Everytime you use a static class that contains only constants, you are using a micro-class (for example **ResourceKeys** or **Roles**).